-This document describes the pertinent minimum University requirements and the supplemental requirements established by the Department of Chemistry and Biomolecular Science for the Master’s (M.S.) and Doctoral (Ph.D.) degrees in chemistry (including the biochemistry emphasis) and some related matters.
+This document describes the pertinent minimum University requirements and the supplemental requirements established by the Department of Chemistry and Biomolecular Science for the Master’s (M.S.) and Doctoral (Ph.D.) degrees in chemistry and some related matters.
 All students should refer to the Graduate School section of the current University Catalog for a comprehensive description of University requirements.

 1.1.
 Placement examinations are given prior to the beginning of each semester.
 The placement examinations will be at a level corresponding to a good undergraduate background in chemistry and are given to permit the evaluation of a student’s preparation for graduate work and to determine what courses the student must take.
 There are five separate placement examinations, one in each of the areas of analytical chemistry, biochemistry, inorganic, organic and physical chemistry.
-Each examination is given by a committee appointed by the chairman of the Department of Chemistry and Biomolecular Science and may be either written or oral or both.
+Each examination is given by a committee appointed by the chairman of the Department of Chemistry and Biomolecular Science.
 The results of the placement exam have an advisory function in determining remedial coursework and select graduate courses.
 The remedial action will be determined by the faculty advisor, after consultation with the placement committee for the sub-discipline.

 1.2.
 Every entering graduate student must take four of the five placement examinations before registering and attending classes for the first semester as a graduate student.